SatelliteApplicationsCatapult/ard-docker-images/sentinel-2/README.md

 ## TODO
 - Define the `PLATFORM` and `QUEUE_NAME` environment variables, so these can be set to `SENTINEL_2` and `jobS2` respectively, making the worker code agnostic of the satellite/platform to work on
+- Define the `LEASE_SECS` and `TIMEOUT` environment variables, so these can be set according to what is appropriate for the satellite/platform to worn on